-PART 2 of the extended essay by a guest writer, Peter Marriott, on the question of transit on Robson Street.
-Part 1 is here.
+PART 5, the conclusion, of the extended essay by a guest writer, Peter Marriott, on the question of transit on Robson Street.

 Part 1 is here.
 Part 2 is here.
 Part 3 is here.
 Part 4 is here.

 Conclusion: Conceptualizing and Understanding Transit